WHO’S ASKING – Townshend and Daltrey come up with answers on ‘WHO’

 For thirteen years they appeared done as a recording unit, their studio swansong drifting further and further into the past.
 In fact, even the handful of good ‘Endless Wire‘ songs were undercut by a package including a superb ‘bonus’ CD reflecting their current stage show – as if to say ‘we know the new stuff isn’t top drawer Who, but the other disc shows we’re still the best live band on the planet.’

 So as 2019 drew to a close, surely the pertinent question was, does the world really need a new album from The Who?
-You could, however, also be forgiven in asking that five weeks after release of ‘WHO‘ does it need another review? (it was The Who-related Christmas present I receive from my wife every year).
+You could, however, also be forgiven in asking that five weeks after release of ‘WHO‘ does it need another review?
+(It was The Who-related Christmas present I receive from my wife every year).

-Given my nigh-on 45 year interest in this lot, there is hardly anybody else (Dylan possibly), on whom I would spend so much time digesting what a new collection of songs have to say and how they are played – and in going to great lengths to avoid any appraisals of the album, hopefully my dissections of ‘Who’ will come across as fresh and independent.
+Given my nigh-on 45 year interest in this band, there is hardly anybody else (Dylan possibly), on whom I would spend so much time digesting what a new collection of songs have to say and how they are played – and in going to great lengths to avoid any appraisals of the album, hopefully my dissections of ‘Who‘ will come across as fresh and independent.

 So after spending at least half of my time as a Who fan being told by Pete Townshend why it is wrong to like them, that I am mad to attend their shows and in some way unstable to find fascination in what they achieved, I pick up my pen to say, just like yesterday, get on my knees and pray, The Who are great again.

-Even at his most contrary and contradictory, Townshend has always been the most intriguing interviewee in rock (not to mention the most funny and foul-mouthed) and several of the eleven tracks on ‘Who’ – excluding for a moment the three ‘bonus’ tracks – read like a Townshend interview.
+Even at his most contrary and contradictory, Townshend has always been the most intriguing interviewee in rock (not to mention one of the most funny and foul-mouthed) and several of the eleven tracks on ‘Who‘ – excluding for a moment the three ‘bonus’ tracks – read like a Townshend interview.

 Given he is an interesting character it makes them worthy of interest – and with this new batch of songs he evokes The Who with far more fondness than how he talks about them.

-Kicking off, in every sense, with the propulsive ‘All This Music Must Fade,’ Townshend opens proceedings by twisting the marriage adage (often referring to his relationship with Daltrey as such) into ‘what’s yours is yours and what’s mine is mine.’
+Kicking off, in every sense, with the propulsive ‘All This Music Must Fade,’ Townshend opens proceedings by twisting the marriage adage (often referring to his relationship with Daltrey as such) into ‘What’s yours is yours and what’s mine is mine.’
 He then hands Roger an opening line loaded with caustic irony: ‘I don’t care I know you’re gonna hate this song/That said, we never really got along‘ – the hook lifted directly from the ‘The Kids Are Alright.’

 In what could also been seen as an update of ‘New Song‘ (‘Who Are You‘), before the opener finishes Townshend nudges our elbow again: ‘I don’t mind other guys ripping off my song.’
 From someone who spent years explaining why he could no longer write ‘Who-type‘ songs, this sounds suspiciously like a belter – turned from a Townshend solo effort into a damned fine Who track by the first in a succession of superb vocal performances by Daltrey, who sinks his teeth in deep and never lets go.